Authoritative Guide

 Will facial cyst surgery leave scars?

-Liusmed's 1:1 micro-technique creates tiny incisions along skin texture lines (Langer's lines).
-With proper post-operative care, scars are nearly invisible.
+Liusmed's 1:1 micro-technique creates pinhole-level incisions along skin texture lines (Langer's lines).
+With proper post-operative care, scars are very inconspicuous and hard to notice once healed.
 For keloid-prone patients, we offer professional scar treatment options.

 Success Stories